 Essentially, you’ll start your first day with lots of sightseeing in Old Town.
 On the second day, you’ll go on a tour and learn some history.
 By the third day, it’s time to explore some of the lesser-known parts of the island while also spending some time on the beach.
 Sounds amazing, right?

 Day 1: Explore the Old Town of Mykonos, breakfast at Lalala Mykonos, Matoyianni Street, Agios Nikolaos Church, Panagia Paraportiani Church, Little Venice, windmills, Psarou beach, sunset at the windmills near Little Venice

 Day 2: Delos Island tour, Archaeological Museum of Mykonos, sunset at Boni’s Windmill or 180 Sunset Bar

 Day 3: Breakfast at Cosmo Café, Beach time (Paraga Beach, Paradise Beach or Super Paradise Beach), Ano Mera, Agios Sostis Beach, Armenistis Lighthouse, optional: bar hopping in Mykonos Town

 Map for your Mykonos itinerary

-Below you can find a customized map which includes all the locations you’re going to visit on this Mykonos itinerary.
-I marked your 3 days in Mykonos with different colors – I used blue for the first, green for the second and red for the third day, so you can easily see which places you’re going to visit each day.
+Below you can find a customized map that includes all the locations you’re going to visit on this Mykonos itinerary.
+I marked your 3 days in Mykonos with different colors – I used blue for the first, green for the second, and red for the third day, so you can easily see which places you’re going to visit each day.